mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 Now that we know how our project will compile, let's start writing the Host code that will launch the Enclave and start the server via the Ecall.

+### Makefile commands
+To run the enclave and the host, all you need to do is,

+- Verify that all the libraries and name are correctly written on the makefiles.
+- run `make all` to clean and build.
+- run `make run` to run the host binary that will launch the enclave (or `make run simulate` for simulation mode).

 ___________________________

 ## Host code